DarkEnergyScienceCollaboration/CS2.1/CS2.1.2/doc/proposed_galaxy_schema.rst

 physical truth which may be unobservable, but which we are delivering so that working groups can validate the results of their analysis tools).

+The following metadata will be expected for all cosmological simulations.

+- The cosmology used to generate the simulation.
+- Definitions (including units) for any columns included beyond the minimal schema.
+- Detailed explanation of the dust model internal to galaxies (if any) used.
+This should include details of both implementation and parametrization.
+- A library (or a pointer to a library) of SEDs associated with each galaxy (if applicable).
+- An indication of the specific version of the LSST bandpass throughputs used to calculate magnitudes.

 +-------------------+------------+----------------+-----------------------------+-----------------+------------+----------+
 | Quantity          | Units      | Truth/Observed | Definition                  | Working Group   | Input      | Accuracy |
 |                   |            |                |                             | Use Case        | For...     | Required |